MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 The operating system version token in the `User-Agent` header hasn't been updated for Windows 11, and still reports `Windows NT 10.0`.

-To distinguish between Windows 10 and Windows 11, request the `platformVersion` client hint in Microsoft Edge.
+To distinguish between Windows 10 and Windows 11, request the `platformVersion` client hint at Microsoft Edge.
 Values between and including `1.0.0` and `12.0.0` represent releases of Windows 10, while values of `14.0.0` or later represent releases of Windows 11.

 ### Combine User-Agent Client Hints with feature detection